Samuel Fagemo: Playing career

+As a free agent at the conclusion of his fifth season with the Kings, Fagemo joined the Winnipeg Jets, signing a one-year, two-way contract on 2 July 2025.

 International play

 Fagemo was selected for Team Sweden to compete at the 2016 World U-17 Hockey Challenge.
 There he scored seven points in six games to be named to the U17 WHC All-Star Team, and win a gold medal.

 Fagemo then participated in the 2017 Ivan Hlinka Memorial Tournament and 2018 IIHF World U18 Championships where he helped Sweden win a bronze medal in both tournaments.

 On 26 December 2018, Fagemo was selected for Team Sweden's 2019 World Junior Ice Hockey Championships roster.

 Personal life

 Fagemo's father is former professional SHL player Linus Fagemo.